madskjeldgaard/awesome-supercollider/readme.md

 ## Build scripts and templates
 - [Build script for Linux](https://github.com/lvm/build-supercollider) - Easily build SuperCollider with plugins from source on Linux (Ubuntu/Debian)

+# Development

+## Quarks
 - [Cookiecutter template for SuperCollider quarks](https://github.com/madskjeldgaard/cookiecutter-quark) - A SuperCollider package (quark) generator using the Cookiecutter cli program.
 The fastest way to get setup for a quark

+## Writing plugins
+- [Example plugins](https://github.com/supercollider/example-plugins) - Simple and understandable examples of cpp plugins for SC
+- [Server Plugins API](http://doc.sccode.org/Reference/ServerPluginAPI.html) - Description of some of the boilerplate you get for writing UGens / plugins
 - [Cookiecutter template for SuperCollider plugin](https://github.com/supercollider/cookiecutter-supercollider-plugin) - cookiecutter project for SuperCollider server plugins